Free shipping on all orders

 The rest of the material in this page consists of a sample cover letter and a sample proposal.
 We've included these as examples of how one author has chosen to present her material.
 You will see that she has written a rather detailed cover letter and a detailed chapter outline; a brief cover letter, overview, and chapter outline would also be an acceptable way to fashion a proposal.
 We did not want this packet to deter you with its sheer size, so we didn't include a sample chapter or vita; a brief vita can be helpful.

-William Varner, Senior Editor, Literacy
+William Varner, Managing Editor, Literacy

-Toby Gordon, Senior Editor, Math
+Toby Gordon, Managing Editor, Math

 Maureen Barbieri, Acquisitions and Development Editor, Literacy

 Philippa Stratton, Editor, Special Projects